 During the first year of the Initial Term, the fixed rent will be \$302,750 per annum payable monthly.
 Each year thereafter (on July 1), the fixed rent will be increased by three percent over the fixed rent for the preceding year.
 The lease is a "net lease," meaning that the Company also is responsible for real estate taxes and insurance expenses covering the leased premises.
-The real estate taxes and insurance expenses are paid by Xenon Research, and the Company reimburses Xenon Research in equal monthly payments for such real estate taxes and insurance expenses with the reimbursement amount to be computed annually based on the real estate taxes and insurance expenses actually paid by Xenon Research.
-All payments of fixed rent and additional rent will include all applicable sales and use taxes.
+The real estate taxes and insurance expenses are paid by Xenon Research, and the Company reimburses Xenon Research in equal monthly payments for such real estate taxes and insurance expenses with the reimbursement amount to be computed annually based on the real estate taxes and insurance expenses and insurance expenses and additional rent will include all applicable sales and use taxes.
 Rent expense under this lease and the prior lease was \$398 in 2006, 2005 and 2004.